-ANNUAL REPORT 2007-2008
+ANNUAL REPORT 2008-2009

-From Dublin to St Julians
+From St Julians to Montreal

 Introduction

 Over the last few years, IDF Europe has grown significantly as an organisation.
 This consistent growth can be seen in the scope and number of activities in which the organisation has engaged; but also in the subsequent growth in its reputation as a key stakeholder and valued partner in diabetes policy issues and in health policy in general.
 In order to sustain this growth IDF Europe should continue to take advantage of the increasing number of opportunities which are arising, at EU level as well as at the level of the Inter Parliamentary Assembly, the Council of Europe and of the World Health Organisation.